 Standing Up For Your Rights Following Car Accident Injuries

 The number of cars on roads, tollways and highways in the Chicago metropolitan area and Northern Illinois continues to grow every year.
 Fortunately, most drivers are courteous, safe and insured.
-However, the Insurance Research Council reports that as many as 15 percent of all drivers in Illinois do not carry legally required auto insurance.
+However, the Insurance Research Council reports that as many as 15% of all drivers in Illinois do not carry legally required auto insurance.
 Making matters worse, Illinois is one of the leading states in the nation for alcohol-related car accident deaths, averaging more than 335 fatalities over a five-year period between 2007 and 2011.*

 Talk To Us Before You Talk To The Insurance Company